(561) 270-0913

 Why Choose Russo Law Firm for Help With Your Tylenol Austim Product Liability Claim?

 As a new parent, your worst nightmare is realizing that your baby has developed a serious disorder not long after birth.
 A neurodevelopmental disorder like autism spectrum disorder can affect how your baby learns, communicates, and moves.

-Although a settlement or award cannot heal the emotional pain, a product liability claim is an avenue for you to obtain justice and compensation for the pain caused to you and your child.
+Choosing Russo Law Firm means allying with a top personal injury law firm with over 25 years of experience in helping victims pursue compensation.
 Do not go through the legal maze involved in product liability claims alone.
 Contact Russo Law Firm today for a free consultation with our product liability lawyers to learn how we can help you through this daunting process.

 Russo Law Firm Case Results